stackforge/satori/README.rst

     Host not found

 Deeper discovery is available if the network location (IP or hostname) is hosted on an OpenStack cloud tenant that Satori can access.

 Cloud settings can be passed in on the command line or via `OpenStack tenant environment variables`_.

+Run LOCALLY

+   $ pip install satori

+   $ satori localhost --system-info=ohai-solo
+   # Installs and runs ohai-solo

 Run WITH OpenStack credentials::